ibm-cloud-docs/secrets-manager/framework/cse.md

     You can enhance the security of your secrets at rest by integrating with a key management service.
 For more information about customer-managed encryption, check out [Protecting your sensitive data in {{site.data.keyword.secrets-manager_short}}](/docs/secrets-manager?topic=secrets-manager-mng-data#data-encryption).
 7. From the list of endpoint options, select **Public and private** or **Private only**.

     By default, {{site.data.keyword.secrets-manager_short}} instances accept API requests from both public and private endpoints.
 To limit access to your instance to take place only through a private network, select the **Private only** option.
-Keep in mind that the {{site.data.keyword.secrets-manager_short}} service UI is not accessible for **Private only** instances.
 8. Click **Create**.

     Provisioning a {{site.data.keyword.secrets-manager_short}} instance can take 5 - 15 minutes to complete.